top of page

 No. This is Water Risk, which is a cross-sectoral market encompassing industries that face increasing water-related risks due to climate change, extreme weather, and shifting hydrological patterns.

-These industries do not produce or distribute water, or treat wastewater, but are fundamentally exposed to water-related disruptions, requiring the utilisation of the Industry 4.0 toolbox to realise risk management and resilience objectives, as well as adaptation strategies to sustain operations and economic stability in a changing climate.
+These industries do not produce or distribute water, or treat wastewater, they have never heard of 'water-sector' conferences like WEFTEC or AWWA, but are fundamentally exposed to water-related disruptions, requiring the utilisation of the Industry 4.0 toolbox to realise risk management and resilience objectives, as well as adaptation strategies to sustain operations and economic stability in a changing climate.

 hydro-power.avif